|Why Programming Languages?|

 The course presents those ideas primarily by having you implement interpreters, although you will also implement some type checkers and compilers.
 Those kinds of programs are particularly well suited to functional programming techniques, which is why the course gives you practice writing functional programs.
 At the same time, the process of implementing a programming-language construct as part of an interpreter provides a deeper understanding of the concept than merely using the construct in a few programs.

 Students taking the course should have significant programming experience already, but no previous experience with functional programming is required; the course will teach those concepts.
-We will implement interpreters in the Plait language, which is a dialect of Racket.
-Naturally, no experience with Plait or Racket is assumed.
+We will implement interpreters in the Shplait language, which implemented within Racket.
+Naturally, no experience with Shplait or Racket is assumed.

-For a detailed list of topics covered by the course, see the schedule for last fall.
+For a detailed list of topics covered by the course, see the schedule for Fall 2020 (but the material there will be adjusted this semester to use Shplait).

 No textbook is required, but the course content is derived from the following book: